 As you can see, Eaglemoss' ship is a bit bigger than it's Furuta counterpart.
-There are also some major color variations and detail difference between the two ships as well.
+There is also some major color variations and detail difference between the two ships as well.

-The first complaint that I want to get out of the way, has nothing to do with the actual model is that the stand is not really good.
-It attaches from the front and quite frankly, doesn't attach that well so that it falls off at the slightest bump.
+The first complaint that I want to get out of the way, has nothing to do with the actual model.
+The stand that Eaglemoss devised is not very good.
+It attaches from the front and quite frankly, doesn't attach that well so that the model falls off at the slightest bump.

 Eaglemoss' Directions For Stand

 The guy who wrote the review at Some Kind Of Star Trek came up with a great idea that I am now doing with my model, and is too good of an idea not to pass along to my readers as well.
 He suggested turning the stand around and clamping on around the neck of the model instead.

 The sculpt and molding job they did for the entire ship is really well done.
 They even made sure to mold in the shuttlepod that is located on the bottom of the ship.

-All of this fine detail is washed way though by the rather glaring overspray that my model received a little too much white over spray which dulls the look a little too much.
+All of this fine detail is washed way though by the rather glaring overspray that my model seems to have received.
+It looks like a skunk! the overspray dulls the look of the model a little too much.
 I always do a double-take when I look at my model sitting in my display case, thinking that there is a thick layer of dust on it.
 I'm not the only one who has noticed this overspray effect on thier model either.
 I've seen other reviewers complain about this issue too.
 I am thinking that maybe they tried to dull the overall paint job of the ship to make it look more drab, but just failed miserably in that attempt.

 The bottom of the model is where Eaglemoss dropped the ball in the painted detail department.
 Although the molded details are great, the painting details are non-existent.
 Perhaps they should have cut back on the budget for the white overspray and used that money for some detail painting on the bottom.

-The only saving grace for the bottom of the model is the clear yellow-green plastic parts for the warp nacelle sections and they add a nice touch to the overall look of the ship.
+The only saving grace for the bottom of the model is the clear yellow-green plastic parts for the warp nacelle sections, as they add a nice touch to the overall look of the ship.
 Those clear plastics are also present on the topside of the model too.

 I always like to point the following out for my first time readers.
 Furuta is a Japanese company that produced a series of gashapon toys.
 Gashapon toys are meant to be nothing more than cheap little $1 to $5 bubble gum machine prizes.
 I like to remind my readers of this fact so that they can take any critical reviews I may make in the spirit it is given.
 I am in no way expecting these toys to be on the level of a Hallmark, Eaglemoss or Hot wheels toy.
 I found a neat video about these types of toys and you can check that out at THIS LINK.

 And that is all the pictures and comparisons I have to share on this ship at this time.
 Which brings us to the pricing portion of my article.
-As usual, I will continue with the tradition of rounding up the most inexpensive Buy-It-Now prices from eBay at the time of this article's writing.
+As usual, I will continue with the tradition of rounding up the most inexpensive Buy-It-Now prices from eBay at the time of this article's (re)writing (April 2018).

 Furuta = $11